SeppiaBrilla/University-notes/Machine learning/Clustering/Hierarchical clustering.md

-It is a [[Clustering]] tecniques that generate a nested clustering structure.
+It is a [[Clustering]] techniques that generate a nested clustering structure.
 It can be:
 - Agglomerative (bottom up)
 	At the starting point each element is a cluster, then, at each step, the less separated clusters are merged together.
 (It is needed some kind of separation measure between clusters)